Current Liabilities: Definition

 Recognition of accrued liabilities requires periodic adjusting entries.
 Failure to recognize accrued liabilities overstates income and understates liabilities.

-These liabilities are generally classified as current because the goods or services are usually delivered or performed within one year or the operating cycle, if longer than one year.
+These liabilities are generally classified as current because the goods or services are usually delivered or performed within one year or the operating cycle (if longer than one year).
 If this is not the case, they should be classified as non-current liabilities.

 Liabilities That Represent Collections for Third Parties or Are Conditioned on Operations

 Included in this category are sales and excise taxes, social security taxes, withholding taxes, and union dues.
-Other liabilities such as federal and state corporate income taxes are conditioned or based on the results of the enterprise’s operations.
+Other liabilities, such as federal and state corporate income taxes, are conditioned or based on the results of the enterprise’s operations.

 Balance Sheet Presentation of Current Liabilities

-management decision.
-The current liability section of Safeway Stores; Inc. is typical of those found in the balance sheets of many U.S. companies.
-That is, notes and loans are usually listed first, then accounts payable, and finally accrued liabilities and taxes.
+The current liability section of Safeway Stores Inc. shown below is typical of those found in the balance sheets of many US companies.